phbernard/adamik-app/README.md

    ```

 3. [Get your API key](https://dashboard.adamik.io/) if you don't already have one and set it in a file named `.env.local` at the root of the project.

-   You will also need a Mobula API key to retrieve the price and
+   You will also need a Mobula API key to retrieve the prices, logos and tickers of assets.

    ```
    NEXT_PUBLIC_ADAMIK_API_TEST_URL="https://api.adamik.io/api"
-   ADAMIK_API_KEY="<your Adamik API key>" COINGECKO_API_KEY="<your CoinGecko API key>" MOBULA_API_KEY=""<your Mobula API key>"
+   ADAMIK_API_KEY="<your Adamik API key>" MOBULA_API_KEY=""<your Mobula API key>"
    ```